kent-map/chirpy/_posts/2022-05-03-20c-firmin-winter-diary.md

 ---
 title: "The Winter Diary of a Country Rat by Peter Firmin"
-description: "Peter Firmin’s The Winter Diary of a Country Rat turns the countryside between Howletts, Patrixbourne, and Canterbury into a walkable storyworld through illustrated maps and episodic encounters.
-Folklore, local landmarks, and animal narration show how storytelling makes wells, rivers, churches, and paths feel newly alive and invites readers to trace the route in the real landscape."
+description: "Peter Firmin was best known as co-creator of children’s television programmes including Ivor the Engine, Clangers and Bagpuss.
+The Winter Diary of a Country Rat is testament to the importance of stories in shaping our relationship to locality."
 author: Dr Simon Wilson
 date: 2022-05-03
 categories: [ 20c ]